-Though open-source databases allow searchers to make basic queries, they miss on the details pertaining to the advanced classifications, interactive visualizations, insight mining, and more.
+Though open-source databases allow searchers to make basic queries, they miss out on the details pertaining to advanced classifications, interactive visualizations, insight mining, and more.
 In recent times, advanced tools have proven their utility by providing actionable insights, smart suggestions, and AI-based concept tagging.

-Here’s a comprehensive, not exhaustive list of paid patent search tools available in the market that aid the patent search through managing large search volumes, advanced filters, and more:
+Here’s a comprehensive, not exhaustive, list of paid patent search tools available in the market that aid the patent search through managing large search volumes, advanced filters, and more:

 - 54 million patent families

 - Access to non-patent literature – 108 million scientific publications, including books, research papers, journals, and articles.

 Clarivate: Derwent Innovation

 Derwent Innovation by Clarivate is one of the early movers in the segment.
 It provides access to comprehensive patent data and patent data sources, including the Derwent World Patents Index, Derwent Global Patent Data, the Derwent Patent Citation Index, and the Derwent Chemical Patent Index.
 Further, this IAM blog outlines the availability of advanced filtering features such as forward and backward citations, legal status, and INPADOC patent family searches.

 PatSeer patent search and analysis software is a powerful yet easy-to-use web-based platform for patent research, analysis, and project delivery.
 It is an automated tool that allows online management of patent data.
 PatSeer creates a centralized work environment for a team to manage to search patent databases, work on patent data projects, carry out analysis, and deliver insights.
 Coupled with powerful workflow management features, the platform can be customized to operate according to internal processes and requirements.